 Our dedicated team partners with leading consultants, reputable arts organisations and local communities, delivering unique career-building opportunities and a direct route to the music industry.
 We enable musicians to discover their professional identity, gain hands-on experience and new skills, develop an entrepreneurial mind-set and build a fulfilling professional portfolio.

-The skills and resources of the Creative Careers Centre are available to all students and alumni for up to five years after graduation.
+You can use these services from day one of your course to develop an outstanding CV and wealth of experience, which will help shape your future career.
+The resources of the Creative Careers Centre are available to all alumni for up to five years after graduation.

 Tailored career support